 Deforestation in Indonesia is a complex process ongoing since at least 50 years, at the crossroads of economical, political and society issues.

-I have tried to paint a picture that is much more complex that what is usually shown in the media.
 When hearing deforestation in Indonesia, it’s likely that you have associated it to palm oil production.

 Even if you could magically make oil palm plantations disappear in Indonesia, you would be far from solving the deforestation issue ; although you would significantly improve the situation, especially in Kalimatan.